lexoyo/slides/README.md

 ## Features

 - **Static Site Generation**: Uses 11ty to build slides from Markdown files
+- **Web-Based Editor**: Edit slides directly in your browser with live preview
 - **Keyboard Navigation**: Navigate slides using arrow keys, space, page up/down, home, and end
+- **Touch/Swipe Support**: Navigate on mobile devices with swipe gestures
 - **Remote Control**: Control presentations from your phone via a presenter view
 - **Presenter Notes**: Private notes visible only in the presenter view
 - **Real-time Sync**: WebSocket-based synchronization between displays and presenters